-Is the Datasphere the successor to SAP Business Warehouse?
+Is Datasphere the successor to SAP Business Warehouse?

 Share post via

-SAP has sharpened its data warehouse strategy.
-Datasphere is SAP's strategic application-driven cloud data warehouse solution and thus the focus of future investments and innovations by SAP.
+SAP has refined its Data Warehouse strategy.
+Datasphere is SAP's strategic application-driven Cloud Data Warehouse solution and thus the focus of SAP's future investments and innovations.

-In the past, SAP BW was the established application-driven approach from SAP.
-Does this mean that Datasphere is the end of SAP BW and its successor?
+In the past, SAP BW was SAP's established application-driven approach.
+Does Datasphere therefore mark the end of SAP BW and its successor?

 Is SAP BW dead?

-With SAP BW/4HANA, SAP HANA SQL Data Warehousing and SAP Datasphere, SAP offers three different data warehouse solutions.
-SAP's strategic focus is on public cloud products based on the Business Technology Platform (BTP).
-Further developments and future innovations can only be expected in this area.
-Conversely, this means that all solutions that deviate from this will no longer be developed intensively.
-Datasphere is SAP's strategic application-driven cloud data warehouse solution and therefore the focus of future investments and innovations by SAP.
+SAP offers three distinct data warehousing solutions: SAP BW/4HANA, SAP HANA SQL Data Warehousing, and SAP Datasphere.
+SAP's strategic focus is on Public Cloud products based on the Business Technology Platform (BTP).
+Further developments and future innovations are exclusively anticipated within this domain.
+Conversely, this implies that all divergent solutions will no longer undergo intensive development.
+Datasphere is SAP's strategic application-driven cloud data warehouse solution, thus representing the focal point for future SAP investments and innovations.

-Is the Datasphere the successor to SAP Business Warehouse?
+Is Datasphere the successor to SAP Business Warehouse?

-Is SAP BW still fit for the future?
-Should I start another SAP BW project?
+Is SAP BW still future-proof?
+Should I still initiate an SAP BW project?

-2. This is 18(!) years and thus a (very) very long-term confirmation of investment security.
+2. Support until 2040.
+This represents 18(!) years, thereby providing a (very) long-term confirmation of investment security.

-3. Ultimately, the BW Bridge offers the option of transferring parts of SAP BW developments to the Datasphere.
-There is therefore a certain cloud perspective.
+3. Ultimately, the BW Bridge offers the option to migrate parts of SAP BW developments to Datasphere.
+Thus, a certain cloud perspective exists.

-We recommend that SAP BW customers monitor the development of the Datasphere very closely.
-At the same time, customers should not be unsettled, but should consider the possibilities of hybrid architectures together with the Datasphere.
+We recommend that SAP BW customers closely monitor the evolution of Datasphere.
+Concurrently, customers should not be deterred, but rather explore the possibilities of hybrid architectures in conjunction with Datasphere.

-We see many opportunities and advantages in combining SAP BW systems with the Datasphere.
-We would like to outline this using the following scenarios.
+We identify numerous opportunities and advantages in combining SAP BW systems with Datasphere.
+We aim to outline these through the following scenarios.

-Are you interested in the opportunities of hybrid architectures with the Datasphere?
-Then take a look at our detailed blog article on this topic: Hybrid SAP HANA Data Warehouse Solutions at a Glance.
+Are you interested in the opportunities presented by hybrid architectures with Datasphere?
+Then, we invite you to review our comprehensive blog article on this topic: Overview of Hybrid SAP HANA Data Warehouse Solutions.

 Accelerate Analytics

-Customers can transfer data marts from classic SAP BW systems to the Datasphere.
-On the one hand, reporting is accelerated by replicating SAP BW data due to the move to the HANA Cloud.
-On the other hand, the (embedded) Analytics Cloud provides customers with a very modern front end.
-The aforementioned added value is achieved relatively quickly because connecting SAP BW systems is quick and easy.
+Customers can migrate data marts from classic SAP BW systems to Datasphere.
+Firstly, reporting is accelerated by replicating SAP BW data due to the transition to the HANA Cloud.
+Secondly, customers gain a highly modern frontend with the (embedded) Analytics Cloud.
+The aforementioned added values are realized relatively quickly because the connection of SAP BW systems is fast and straightforward to implement.

-The scenario is suitable for customers who have a historically grown SAP BW system and are basically satisfied with the data quality but would like to benefit from the advantages mentioned above.
-In addition, the SAP BW data can be expanded in the Datasphere to include data from other systems (e.g. S/4, etc.)
+This scenario is suitable for clients who possess a historically evolved SAP BW system and are generally satisfied with the data quality but wish to benefit from the aforementioned advantages.
+Furthermore, within the Datasphere, SAP BW data can be augmented with data from other systems (e.g., S/4, etc.).

 Fig. 3: Accelerate Analytics | isr.de